sagemath/trac_to_gh/Issue 197.md

 # Issue 197: improve export/import capabilities of the SAGE notebook

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/197

 Original creator: was